ChristianPari/365-Days-of-Code/README.md

+<h2>Day 182</h2>

+More focus on Object Oriented Programming concepts, mainly Interfaces but with the 4 pillars mixed throughout, casting, access modifiers, understand exceptions and more

 <h2>Day 180-181</h2>

 Continued work w/ Object Oriented Programming concepts, mostly repeating and going over everything about Encapsulation, Polymorphism, and Inheritance, as well as creating Interfaces and Abstract classes